Transparent, all-in pricing — surgeon’s fee, operating room, anesthesia, and implants included.

 Why is Motiva Preservé more expensive than traditional breast augmentation?

-Preservé is $2,000 more than traditional breast augmentation with the same Motiva implants.
-The additional cost reflects specialized instrumentation and the certification required to perform the technique.
+Preservé is roughly $2,900 to $4,200 more than a standard Motiva augmentation, depending on anesthesia choice.
+The additional cost reflects the specialized single-use instrumentation the technique requires and the certification required to perform it.
 Dr. Michael Spann is currently the only plastic surgeon in Arkansas certified in Preservé.
+Published data on the technique reports a 0% rate of inferior implant malposition at three years.

 Is there a consultation fee?